equinor/velero-plugin-aeos/README.md

 ## Installation and Usage
 Usage is similar to official azure plugin.
 Docs

-Currently, the only authentication method supported by this plugin is the azure storage account access key.
+Currently, the only access keys and aad-pod-identity based authentication are supported by this plugin.
+SP based auth may come in the future.

 1. Create a secrets file named 'credentials-velero' with the following keys.
 This secrets file can be shared with the official azure plugin.
 ```